 It’s OK to be scared

-Moving out on your own can be a scary moment.
+Moving away from home can be a scary moment.
 After all, you won’t have the security of your parents and all of the comforts of home.

 Make sure you can cook